davidpatrickrose/au-limitation/README.md

 - `Risks` - A description of specific risks that liability is limited in relation to; and
 - `Exception` (optional) - An exception to the limitation of liability.

-Here is an example of language importing the limitation to amount.
+Here is an example of language incorporating the limitation to an amount.

 > Provider limits liability to Customer for the Services to the cost of the Services in accordance with the <a href="https://github.com/lawpatch/au-limitation/blob/90bb197e3299a4025af8c3db50e33b3f291e66a2/au-limitation-1.md" target="_blank">LawPatch amount limitation</a>, including liabilities caused by:
 - data loss;